ChikenduHillary/alx-system_engineering-devops/0x02-shell_redirections/README.md

-_world - Write a script that prints “Hello, World”, followed by a new line to the standard output.
+0-hello_world - Write a script that prints “Hello, World”, followed by a new line to the standard output.

 1-confused_smiley - Write a script that displays a confused smiley "(Ôo)'.